 Third, as stated in Section 2.2, we do not consider the privacy aspect of unlearning in this work, and our threat model does not include privacy risks.
-Knowing whether a single sample is a member also does not significantly increase the risk in our threat model.
+Knowing if a single sample is a membership also does not significantly increase the risk in our threat model.

-Additionally, performing such MIAs typically requires at least the model's internal states [33] (e.g., activations), which are not within the scope of our threat model (i.e., only text output and logits).
+Additionally, performing such MIAs typically require at least the model internal states [32] (e.g., activations), which is not in the scope of our threat model (i.e, only text output and logits).

-In fact, the forget quality metric described in Appendix C.1.1 and the probing evaluation in Appendix C.1.2 align with the goal of MIAs.
-The forget quality assesses whether the forget set distributions on the unlearned model and the retained models can be distinguished.
-The linear probe tries to infer the correct answers from the model output, assuming that the accuracy of the linear probe on a retained model is at the random-guessing level.
-Achieving the same accuracy might imply indistinguishability.
+In fact, the forget quality metric described in Appendix C.1.1 and the probing evaluation in Appendix C.1.2 aligns with the goal of MIAs.
+The forget quality assesses if the forget set distributions on the unlearning model and the retained models can be distinguished.
+The linear probe tries to infer the